 -Waterfall Climb & Crayoning

-Queenstown is a massive tourist hub and it’s not hard to see why, the town is situated on the shores of the beautiful lake Wakatipu, surrounded by huge towering mountains and ridges as far as the eye can see.
+Queenstown is a popular tourist hub, and it’s not hard to see why.
+The town is situated on the shores of the beautiful Lake Wakatipu, surrounded by huge towering mountains and ridges as far as the eye can see.
 The population ranks 36th in size for the country with just over 28,000 people living here.

-Not only does it have immense abundance of natural features but also a huge range of activities such as Off-Roading, jet boating, parasailing, skiing/snowboarding and the world’s first commercial bungy!
-There are 3 major ski fields within an hour’s drive of Queenstown they include Coronet Peak, The Remakables and Cadrona.
+Not only does it have an immense abundance of natural features but also a vast range of activities such as Off-Roading, jet boating, parasailing, skiing/snowboarding and the world’s first commercial Bungy!
+There are 3 major ski fields within an hour’s drive of Queenstown they include Coronet Peak, The Remarkables and Cardrona.
 The best months to visit for snow sports such as skiing and snowboarding are between mid-June and Mid October, similar to those of the North Island.